Modern UI/UX Design Trends for 2022

 1. Advanced Interactions

 Animated cursors have been around for decades — and have not always proved popular.
 Back in the early 2000s, users found these effects to be distracting and imprecise — two things that detracted from, rather than added to, the browsing experience.
 Twenty years later, these animated cursors made a comeback — and we have seen these animations appearing in 2021 design trends and those of 2022.
-However, lessons can be learned from their original iteration and not be lumped into the latest trends in user interface design that should be avoided category.
+However, lessons can be learned from their original iteration and not be lumped into the latest trends in user interface design should be avoided category.

 Designers can use animated cursors to highlight key points of the user interface, guiding the user as they explore the website or their web app design.
 These designers will still need to bear in mind the original purpose of the cursors, which is essential to serve as an extension of the user’s own hands during navigation.
 Adding subtle elements of animation to the cursor without sacrificing precision and usability will enrich the experience by creating an innovative UX, while still supporting accurate pointing and clicking.